Over the years, we must have tried a hundred different methods for cleaning our linoleum floors. Some a sparkling success, others not so much.

 Use caution when working with this product, as it is harmful when absorbed or ingested.
 To prevent accidental exposure, be sure to store it away from pets and children.
 With that in mind, let’s proceed.

-1. Mix two tablespoons of Borax powder into a gallon of warm water.
+- Mix two tablespoons of Borax powder into a gallon of warm water.
 Use your mop to stir the mixture, making sure the powder dissolves.
-Wring the mop out, to prevent flooding your linoleum.
+Wring the mop out to prevent flooding your linoleum.

-Our final contender is vinegar’s toughest competitor—castile soap.
-It’s odor-free and made from vegetables, but isn’t entirely green.
+Our final homemade contender is vinegar’s toughest competitor, castile soap.
+It’s odor-free and made from vegetables but isn’t entirely green.
 While castile soap is less hazardous than most cleaners, you should be aware of the health warnings.

 You can buy castile soap online or at your local big box store.
-A 32oz bottle will set you back around $15–20, but will last at least 6 months.
+A 32-oz bottle will set you back around $15–20, but will last at least six months.
 While there are unscented versions, most have a clean peppermint or citrus smell.

 After two rinses, your floors will sparkle.

 This formula made in the U.S. is pH balanced to neutralize and remove contaminants without harming your previous floors underneath.
 It removes grime and dirt, and it makes the floor shiny without feeling sticky or slippery underfoot.